Skip to main content

 • Archive finished research.
 Completed project?
 Export the sources as a record, even if you later archive the notebook itself.

 • Move between notebooks or accounts.
 Export from one notebook, import into another — much faster than re-adding sources one by one.
+If you want a full copy of a notebook rather than just its sources, see how to duplicate a NotebookLM notebook.

 • External tools.
 Feed the source list into a citation manager, reading tracker, or documentation system.